 As trade negotiations between the US and China are unraveling, the pressure on the country’s currency and foreign exchange reserves is increasing.
 In response to that, the state is starting to crack down on multiple fronts to stem outflows from the country.
 Forex brokers have been among the businesses most affected by the latest efforts from local authorities.

 Wholly Foreign-Owned Enterprises or WFOEs (also called WOFEs or woofies) are the focus of an effort led by the Chinese State Administration of Foreign Exchange (SAFE).
-In their latest bulletin, authorities mention a monetary penalty on Shenzhen Xinke Business Consulting Co. which is a WOEF allegedly close to TF Global Markets.

 The amount of the penalty is RMB 1.18 million ($170,000).
 The grounds for the fine are said to be related to the local capital controls regime for foreign exchange transactions.
 Individuals and corporations in China have to report to government authorities any foreign exchange transactions in and out of the country.